-HER2 SHOULD BE USED TO INFORM TREATMENT DECISIONS IN COLORECTAL CANCER1
+HER2 (ERBB2) TESTING SHOULD BE USED TO INFORM TREATMENT DECISIONS IN METASTATIC COLORECTAL CANCER1

 NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) recommend testing for HER2 amplification in patients with unresectable or metastatic colorectal cancer2,3